 To make rosemary headache tea:

-- You could add honey but I think it’s lovely and soothing as it is.
+- You can add honey but to be honest I think it is lovely as it is.

 6. Chamomile Tea For Bedtime Headache Relief

-Sleep doesn’t always relieve headaches but if we don’t get to sleep we can guarantee the headache will be worse in the morning.
+Sleep can’t always relieve headaches but lack of sleep guarantees an even worse headache in the morning.

-So there you go, 6 simple herbal headache teas you can make easily for natural headache relief targeted at different headaches at different times using common herbs and spices you have in your cupboard or simple herb garden.
+So there you go, 6 quick herbal headache teas you can make easily for natural headache relief targeted at specific types of headache.

-For more simple but effective natural remedies that can help ease the underlying causes of headaches do check out these guides:
+And for more remedies to ease underlying causes of headaches check out these guides: